What NOT to ask while taking user Feedback

 Also, some questions might seem obvious to business owners.
 But consumers are stumped while answering.
 It is not that they don't want to answer, but they don't know!

-For example, suppose you ask for feedback on a video.
+For example, suppose you ask for video testimonial.
 Then questions like, ‘what makes a video stand out can make them think too much.
 Furthermore, if it is a text response, they might not know what to write.

 Here's another example of questions that are near impossible to answer.
 ‘How many times do you buy this product?’
 More often than none, customers don't keep track of these things.
 Very few people will remember the number of biscuit packets they have purchased.
 The feedback received is quite unreliable.
 Furthermore, analyzing actual purchasing data gives more accurate information in both scenarios.